damianhakert/damianhakert.github.io/source/posts/2016-11-09-gitlab-8-dot-13-dot-5-released.html.md

 Patrick Fiedler reported an issue where private merge requests in public projects could be disclosed by creating related merge requests in the same project.
+Please see [#23548] for more details.

 [#23548]: https://gitlab.com/gitlab-org/gitlab-ce/issues/23548

 ### Disabled Public Repositories Could Still Be Cloned

 An internal code review disclosed that when a public repository is disabled or restricted to team members only it could still be cloned by the public.
+Please see [#23788] for more details.

 [#23788]: https://gitlab.com/gitlab-org/gitlab-ce/issues/23788